 Fred does not have any other capital gains.
-Therefore, from step 3, he writes \$875 at H item 18 on his tax return (supplementary section).
+Therefore, from step 3, he writes \$875 at question 18 - label H in his supplementary tax return.

-STEP 8 Applying capital losses against capital gains
+Step 8 Applying capital losses against capital gains

-If you do not have any capital losses from assets you disposed of this year or unapplied net capital losses from earlier years, go to step 9 in the next column.
+If you do not have capital losses from assets you disposed of this year or unapplied net capital losses from earlier years, go to step 9.

-If you made any capital losses this year, deduct them from the amount you wrote at H. If you have unapplied net capital losses from earlier years, deduct them from the amount remaining after you deduct the capital losses made this year.
+If you made capital losses this year, deduct them from the amount you wrote at label H. If you have unapplied net capital losses from earlier years, deduct them from the amount remaining after you deduct the capital losses made this year.
 Deduct both types of losses in the manner that gives you the greatest benefit.